Article: Planning for the future: Transition to Adulthood

 Planning for the future is an exciting yet emotional time for families.
 Individuals with an FASD often require more support than neurotypical young people but have the same hopes for the future and need for independence.

 Make sure that everyone involved in the planning has similar goals.
 Create a respectful, open dialogue when talking about the future.
 Share input and use active listening skills.
 Use tools that are person-centered to ensure that the individual has a voice in planning for their future.

 - Proof Alliance direct support staff are trained Department of Human Services (DHS) Charting the Life Course ambassadors and use effective tools to work with families and individuals to assess the life trajectory and plan for the future

-- Click here for It’s My Choice information guide developed by the Minnesota Governor’s Council on Developmental Disabilities
+- Click here for the It’s My Choice information guide developed by the Minnesota Governor’s Council on Developmental Disabilities

 Important Areas to Consider When Planning for the Future

 For daily tasks pertaining to things like hygiene, medications, household chores and meal planning, use visual reminders, phone alarms and timers.

 Whether living independently, semi-independently or in a group setting, you will need to consider:

 - Security and safety

 - Whether support staff and other residents have accurate information about FASD and how to support those impacted

 - House rules and guidelines (For example, you may want to establish a plan for different scenarios – how to say no if someone asks to stay for an extended period of time without paying rent, or what time visitors need to leave)